ARMmbed/rise-workshop-manchester/instructions.md

 1. Click on [this link](https://developer.mbed.org/platforms/ST-Nucleo-F401RE/) (sign up for an ARM mbed account when prompted).
 1. Then click on [this link](https://developer.mbed.org/compiler/#import:/users/janjongboom/code/BLE_LED_Button_Nucleo/;platform:).

+**Note:** Make sure to fully insert the mini-USB cable.
+If it's half in the board seems powered, but doesn't show up on your computer.

 The following steps will be the same for both platforms.

 1. Click *Import* to add the program to your online compiler.